ifwe/bruce/doc/troubleshooting.md

 * `NoDiscardQuery`: This is incremented when Bruce stops getting asked for discard reports at frequent enough intervals.
-To avoid losing discard information, it is recommended to query Bruce's discard reporting interface at intervals slightly shorter that Bruce's discard reporting interval.
+To avoid losing discard information, it is recommended to query Bruce's discard reporting interface at intervals somewhat shorter that Bruce's discard reporting interval.

 It is also useful to look in `src/bruce/scripts/bruce_counters.py` to see which counters the script monitors and how it responds to incremented values.